Warsaw’s plastic palm tree ‘dies’ to mark climate threat

 Residents were surprised to see this week that the popular tree’s leaves had turned gray and were drooping, causing a buzz on social media.

+“I wondered what had happened and I found on the internet that this is against air pollution and for the environment,” said Bogusia Niegocka, a 42-year-old shop assistant.

+“This is a very good move, but I’m not sure it will it really make people think.
+Everyone wants to drive into town in the car,” she said Friday in the roundabout where the tree stands.
-The artists behind the tree, which was installed on a downtown traffic island in 2002, replaced the green leaves with gray ones.

-The idea of this week’s act was to put the focus on the threat that civilization poses to the environment, and smog in Warsaw.
+The artists behind the tree, Joanna Rajkowska and the Museum of Modern Art, had it installed on a downtown traffic island in 2002.
+This week they replaced the green leaves with lifeless-looking gray ones, to put the focus on the threat that civilization poses to the environment, and smog in Warsaw.

+“I have this fear but also a sense of disillusionment that people allow themselves such silly things (that threaten the environment) in the name of short-term political interests or economic expansion,” Rajkowska told the Gazeta Wyborcza daily.
+“The dead palm is a sign of this.”

-The move marked U.N.
-World Environment Day on Wednesday.
-On Friday, many praised the idea of “killing” the tree as a way of warning against the effects of climate change.
+Among those praising the idea of “killing” the tree as a way of warning against the effects of climate change Friday was Ola Kania with her 4-year-old son Jas.

+“I pointed out the tree to my child and said that everything will look this way if people don’t take better care of the planet,” she said.